SvetozarSlivarov/softuni-workshop-MovieMagic/README.md

 ```
 📌 **Important:** Ensure MongoDB is running locally or via a cloud service such as MongoDB Atlas.

+It is recommended to change the content of JWT_SECRET for security purposes.

 ### 4️⃣ Start the Server
 ```bash
 npm start